manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

     listen = /var/run/sphinx.s
     listen = 9312
     listen = localhost:9306:mysql41
+	listen = 127.0.0.1:9308:http

 There can be multiple listen directives, ``searchd`` will listen for client connections on all specified ports and sockets.
-If no ``listen`` directives are found then the server will listen on all available interfaces using the default SphinxAPI port 9312, and also on default SphinxQL port 9306.
+If no ``listen`` directives are found then the server will listen on all available interfaces using the default SphinxAPI port **9312**, and also on default SphinxQL port **9306**.
 Both port numbers are assigned by IANA (see http://www.iana.org/assignments/port-numbers for details) and should therefore be available.
+For HTTP port **9308** should be considered, however please note that the port is not assigned by IANA, therefor it should be checked if it's available.

 Unix-domain sockets are not supported on Windows.